 It has been said that mathematics in it’s purest form, is the ultimate expression of the human mind.
-Yet many time our kids are facing a fear of Math, and are given a message that Math is neither fun nor necessary.
-In fact, it can be both, and our goal is to make sure that the students of New Summit have a strong command of mathematics, and that math instruction is both plentiful, and grounded in real world application.
+Yet many times our kids are facing a fear of Math, and are given a message that Math is neither fun nor necessary.
+In fact, it can be both, and our goal is to make sure that the students of New Summit have a strong command of mathematics, and that math instruction is both plentiful and grounded in real-world application.

 What is Singapore Math?

 Singapore Math is a teaching method based on the national mathematics curriculum used for kindergarten through sixth grade in Singapore since the1980’s.